 No – you need to provide your own power source, if required!
 If you want to share power with neighbouring camps, that’s great.
-The forums would be a great place to plan this.
 If you want to help build better and greener power sources (like solar panels or wind turbines) then that would also be great!

 NO!
 Absolutely not.
 There are many reasons why you can’t bring animals of any kind to Kiwiburn:

 Our agreement with the site owner forbids animals.